vaultit/mobilesso-ios-sdk/README.md

 This version of the VaultITMobileSSO SDK requires you to build the project with *Xcode 9*, which supports iOS 11 and Swift 4.

+**IMPORTANT NOTE about iOS 11**: Apple has some bugs with its new SFAuthenticationSession implementation that is required for SSO to work in iOS 11 and later.
+Currently SSO will not work as intended with iOS 11.
+Workaround for this can be activated by setting a Info.plist property "MobileSSOUseSafariWorkaround" to YES.

 ### Download and install

 #### Add to a new project or to a project not using CocoaPods